The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

 The Trek Domane was introduced in 2012.
 It was created to offer a comfortable ride, the key feature being an IsoSpeed decoupler which separated the seat tube from the top tube, thus reducing vibrations and fatigue.

-Though comfort is important to the Trek Domane, it’s still a racing frame, and its prowess has been demonstrated by UCI Pro WorldTour riders at major one-day Classics, such as Strade Bianche and the Tour of Flanders.
-Most Domane bikes come with the H2 fit, but there are ‘Pro Endurance’ frames available with a slightly more aggressive geo.
+Though comfort is important to the Trek Domane, it's still a racing frame, and its prowess has been demonstrated by UCI WorldTour riders at major one-day Classics, such as Strade Bianche and the Tour of Flanders.
+The top Domane bikes come with an H1.5 fit, which was developed with the Trek-Segafredo teams to offer the optimal balance between aerodynamics and endurance.

 The Trek Domane - available as a men's build or with women's specific componentry - is a fast selling model, which comes in a range of frame materials.